ZeningQu/alarm-clocks/README.md

-# Multiple Alarms Clocks

-So that you can be as productive as in high school or colleage (whichever was more productive for you).

-Plays a bell sound when an alarm goes off.
+# High School Bells

-Set your own schedule in [alarm.py](https://github.com/ZeningQu/alarm-clock/blob/master/alarm.py#L8)
+Define your own schedule [alarm.py](https://github.com/ZeningQu/alarm-clock/blob/master/alarm.py#L8) and start your productive day!
+A bell will ring for each time you provided.

 **Install:**
 `pip3 install playsound schedule`

 **Run:**

-`python3 alarm.py`
+`python3 alarm.py` to start your daily schedule

+`python3 now.py` to start a 45 min work / 10 min break Pomodoro timer